hanadiasfour/Tic_Tac_Toe/README.md

 3. Choose your preferred game mode.
 4. Enjoy the game and have fun!

-I hope you have a great time playing this Tic-Tac-Toe.
+I hope you have a great time playing my Tic-Tac-Toe.
+Have fun!

 ## Opening Page:
 ![T1](https://github.com/hanadiasfour/Tic_Tac_Toe/assets/91291021/e6bdbaf8-0520-4cb4-8ee3-bf2d885a43b8)